Company Name Material Name Biomimicry Category HQ (Country) Year Founded Founders About Company Website

 www.arda.bio

-Asahi Kasei Corporation Bemberg™ Silk Plant-derived JPN 1931 Shitagau Noguchi
+Asahi Kasei Corporation Bemberg™ Silk/Polyester Plant-derived JPN 1931 Shitagau Noguchi

 Asahi Kasei Corporation is a multinational Japanese chemical company, that is specialized in serving markets with performance plastics, synthetic rubber and elastomers, packaging products, performance coating materials, membranes and systems, and acrylonitrile.
 At the same time, it serves as a driver for the development of products and product grades to open up new businesses and application areas.
 Two of their materials can be classified as next-gen leather and next-gen silk: Lamous and Bemberg™, respectively.